tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/自研内核 TXSQL/内核版本更新动态_intl_en.md

 #### Bug fixes
 - Fixed the error of integer overflow.
 - Fixed the error caused by queries using full-text index.
-- Fixed the issue where the replica crashed during replication.
+- Fixed the error where the replica crashed during replication.

 ### 20170830
 #### Bug fixes
-- Fixed the issue where binlog speed limit became invalid in async mode.
+- Fixed the error where binlog speed limit became invalid in async mode.
-- Fixed the issue where the `buffer_pool` status had an exception.
+- Fixed the error where the `buffer_pool` status had an exception.
-- Fixed the issue where `SEQUENCE` and implicit primary key conflicted.
+- Fixed the error where `SEQUENCE` and implicit primary key conflicted.

 ### 20170228
 #### Bug fixes
 - Fixed the character encoding bug in `drop table`.
-- Fixed the issue where special symbols such as decimal point in a database or table could not be properly filtered by the `replicate-wild-do-table` statement.
+- Fixed the error where special symbols such as decimal point in a database or table could not be properly filtered by the `replicate-wild-do-table` statement.
-- Fixed the issue where SQL threads exited too early after the replica had a `rotate` event.
+- Fixed the error where SQL threads exited too early after the replica had a `rotate` event.

 ### 20161130
 #### Performance optimizations